Azure/batch-shipyard/docs/60-batch-shipyard-site-extension.md

 ![60-site-extension-step1-0.png](https://azurebatchshipyard.blob.core.windows.net/github/60-site-extension-step1-0.png)

 In the create blade, fill in the appropriate properties for your Function App.
-Ensure that your Hosting Plan is set to `App Service Plan` and use the `App Service plan/Location` to create a new App Service plan (if applicable).
+You will need to ensure that the OS is set to `Windows`.
+This restriction is only for Batch Shipyard to execute, and has no bearing on the actual container workload invoked by Batch Shipyard (as that runs in the Batch service).
+Additionally, ensure that your Hosting Plan is set to `App Service Plan` and use the `App Service plan/Location` to create a new App Service plan (if applicable).
 Very basic plans may lead to startup delay in Batch Shipyard.
+You can ignore the `Runtime Stack` language selection.
+It has no bearing on the functionality of this Azure Function App for Batch Shipyard as we will be installing Python as a site extension (in a later step).

 ![60-site-extension-step1-1.png](https://azurebatchshipyard.blob.core.windows.net/github/60-site-extension-step1-1.png)